TargetedEntropy/salvo/README.md

 **Manual SDE download:**
 If you prefer to download manually: https://developers.eveonline.com/resources/downloads

-**Note:** The import script automatically skips the download if the SDE directory already exists.
-To force a fresh download, delete the `sde_data` directory first.
+**Note:** Both scripts automatically skip the download if the SDE directory already exists.
+To force a fresh download, delete the `sde_data` directory first or run `./scripts/download_sde.sh` and choose to re-download.

 ## Development